Southwind

 Home Maintenance:

 Mildew.
-Excessive mildew must be power washed and cleaned (includes fencing).
+Excessive mildew must be power washed and cleaned (including fencing).

 Painting.
 Houses must be painted as needed.
-Paint color must be approved by the ARC.
+The ARC must approve the paint color.

 Storage.
-Items cannot be stored outside the garage or fenced area (e.g. on driveway, under tarps, against the house, etc).
+Items cannot be stored outside the garage or fenced area (e.g., on the driveway, under tarps, against the house, etc.).

 Hurricane Protection.
-Use of temporary hurricane protection such as accordion hurricane shutters, clear corrugated panels, hurricane fabric or plywood is allowed only during active hurricane season.
+Temporary hurricane protection, such as accordion hurricane shutters, clear corrugated panels, hurricane fabric, or plywood, is allowed only during active hurricane season.

 Holiday Decorations.
 Holiday decorations are to be removed within 30 days of the holiday.

 Window Air conditioners.
-Units may not be installed in any side of a building wall visible from the street, side yard or golf course.
+Units may not be installed on any side of a building wall visible from the street, side yard, or golf course.

 Lawn and Landscape Maintenance

 Lawns.
-Lawns must be maintained and cut on a regular basis.
+Lawns must be maintained and cut regularly.
 Maintenance includes irrigation, weed control, and fertilization.
-While it is impossible to have a weed-free yard, if you have weeds that are seeding they must be cut to localize spreading.
+While a weed-free yard is impossible, seeding weeds must be cut to localize their spread.

 Landscaping.
-Beds must be weeded, edged and mulched as needed; bushes and trees must be kept trimmed and not overgrown.
-Fallen trees, limbs, bushes and debris must be removed from yard.
-Driveways, streets and sidewalks must be edged and cleared of debris.
+Beds must be weeded, edged, and mulched as needed; bushes and trees must be trimmed and not overgrown.
+Fallen trees, limbs, bushes, and debris must be removed from the yard.
+Driveways, streets, and sidewalks must be edged and cleared of debris.

 Diseased Landscaping.
 Diseased and dead landscaping (bushes, trees) must be removed.

 Easements and Drainage.
-The homeowner is required to maintain all utility easements as if they were your own yard (in general, this is about 8-12’ of the front of each home site and 7 ½’ on the sides).
+The homeowner must maintain all utility easements as if they were your yard (generally, this is about 8-12’ of the front of each home site and 7 ½’ on the sides).
 Landscaping may not interfere with the established drainage pattern.
-It is recommended that you consult with the association manager before making any landscape changes.
+You should consult with the association manager before making any landscape changes.